dmitrydwhite/example-nodejs-gateway/README.md

 If you are running the on-prem version of Major Tom, you'll need to include the field `"http": true` in `example-nodejs-gateway/connect/connection.json`, as we currently do not support https for on prem.

 ## What does this Demo do?
-Now that you've connected the gateway, it will automatically create a new satellite (as noted above) and load command definitions for it.
+Now that you've connected the gateway, it will automatically (or you will manually) create a new satellite (as noted above) and load command definitions for it.

 You can now issue those commands to the satellite through the connected Gateway, which accomplish a wide variety of simulated tasks.
 Open each command and read its description to understand what it does!